aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 impersonate a normal user and send malicious requests to a server in an attempt to access the user's data.
 We do not consider attackers that eavesdrop on the connection between different network endpoints;
-although it is a considerable threat in practice, the SOP is not designed to prevent it, and thus it lies outside the scope of our model.
+although it is a threat in practice, the SOP is not designed to prevent it, and thus it lies outside the scope of our model.

 ### Checking Properties